 Caring for your fresh-cut Christmas tree:

-- Right before you put your tree up, make a fresh cut on the stump about a half-inch from the base so they tree can absorb water properly.
+- Right before you put your tree up, make a fresh cut on the stump about a half-inch from the base so the tree can absorb water properly.

 - Don’t place your tree near any heat source.
-Not only can heat sources, such as a baseboard heat vent or fireplace, dry out your tree faster, it can also contribute to it catching on fire.
+Not only can heat sources, such as a baseboard heat vent or fireplace, dry out your tree faster, but they can also contribute to it catching on fire.

 Permits must be bought before harvesting and are available for purchase from Nov.
-9, 2021, through Jan.
-8, 2022.
+9, 2023, through Jan.
+7, 2024.
 Cutting dates vary based on the harvest location.
-Permits must be purchased ahead of time on recreation.gov, or for Grand County, they can be purchased online or in-person (see details below).
+Permits must be purchased ahead of time on recreation.gov, or for Grand County, permits can be purchased online or in person (see details below).

-The historic Christmas tree cutting location off of Boy Scout Road in the Red Feather Lakes area was impacted by the 2020 Cameron Peak Fire.
-This season, people can cut their own Christmas tree through much of the open portions of the Canyon Lakes Ranger District, instead of cutting in one designated area.
+The historic Christmas tree-cutting location off of Boy Scout Road in the Red Feather Lakes area was impacted by the 2020 Cameron Peak Fire.
+Since 2021, people have been allowed to cut their own Christmas tree through much of the Canyon Lakes Ranger District’s open portions instead of cutting in one designated area.
 Here is the map for cutting boundaries for the Canyon Lakes Ranger District.
+Purchase your permit online.

 Christmas tree cutting is allowed through much of the Sulphur Ranger District except closure areas, wilderness areas and the Fraser Experimental Forest.
 Here is the map for cutting boundaries for the Sulphur Ranger District.

-The Elk Creek cutting area will be staffed from Dec.
-4-12.
+The Elk Creek and Jim Creek cutting areas will be staffed from Dec.
+3-11.
 Permits will NOT be available onsite and must be purchased in advance.
-Entrance gates close at 2 p.m. and people are asked to exit the area before 4 p.m.
+Entrance gates close at 2 p.m., and people are asked to exit the area before 4 p.m.
 Pets must be on a leash.
 Snowmobiles are prohibited during these dates but are allowed in much of the Sulphur Ranger District when the snow level is 6 inches or greater.

-Purchase your permit before your trip either online at recreation.gov/tree-permits/arp or in-person at these locations:
+Purchase your permit before your trip either online at recreation.gov/tree-permits/arp or in person (Grand County only) at these locations:

 - Country Ace Hardware, 627 W. Agate, Granby, CO 80446.